 The loan is secured by your house, so missing a payment or paying late can lead to the lender foreclosing on your home.
 Also, if you sell your home before you’ve paid back the loan, the balance of the home equity loan is due.

-What Credit Score is Needed for a Home Equity Loan?
+What Is the Minimum Credit Score For a Home Equity Loan?

 Your credit score is one of the key factors in qualifying for a home equity loan or a home equity line of credit (HELOC).
 The lower the score, the more likely you are to be charged a higher interest rate.

-A FICO score of at least 680 is typically required to qualify for one of these equity loans, according to Experian, one of the three major credit bureaus.
+A FICO score of at least 680 is typically required to qualify for home equity loans, according to Experian, one of the three major credit bureaus.
 FICO scores range from 300 to 850.

 A score of at least 700 gives you the best shot at a loan with good terms, according to Experian.
 If your score is between 660 and 700, you’ll be charged a higher interest rate, and other factors — such as your overall debt — may need to be in good shape.